Training Transitive and Commutative Multimodal Transformers with LoReTTa

 \subsection{SVL-MNIST}

-In the first set of experiments, we train three models (one for each modality I, T, and W) with causal masked modeling (CM2).
-Next, we train three additional models with commutative causal masked multimodal modeling (C2M3) (Figure~\ref{fig:loretta}a,b) on the bimodal datasets (I, T), (T, W), and (I, W).
-These six models serve as unimodal and multimodal baselines, respectively.
-We then train on both (I, T) and (T, W) simultaneously using C2M3 with T as the linking modality.
-We do the same for all other combinations.
-Finally, we initialize LoReTTa (Figure~\ref{fig:loretta}a,b,c) with the C2M3 weights to combine the bimodal datasets through the linking modality.
-After pre-training, we freeze the models and evaluate them in a low-data regime using only 1000 labeled samples (100 per class).
-We report the results of three runs; each run is performed with a newly sampled subset.
-We also report the perplexity on the test set.
-Note that we only tune the models on the modalities that the model saw during pre-training.
+In the first experiment, we train one model for each modality (A, I, and T) using causal masked modeling (CM3).
+We then train four additional models using commutative causal masked modeling (C2M3) on the bimodal datasets (A, I), (A, T), and (I, T), as well as the trimodal dataset (A, I, T).
+These seven models serve as unimodal, multimodal, and "upper" baselines, respectively.
+Then, using C2M3 with T as the linking modality, we train simultaneously on both (I, T) and (A, T), and repeat this process for all modality combinations.
+Next, we initialize LoReTTa with the C2M3 model weights to explicitly merge the bimodal datasets via the linking modality.
+After pre-training, we freeze all models and evaluate them in a low-data regime with only 1,000 labeled samples (100 per class).
+We perform three runs, each with a newly randomized subset, and report the classification accuracy along with the perplexity on the test set.
+Note that we only train the models on the modalities that the model saw during pre-training.
 This also means that during probing, the linear classifier will see some samples of the unseen modality pair.
 However, the pre-trained backbone itself did not see them.
-In this way, we can analyze how the model combines previously unseen modality combinations.
+In this way, we can analyze how the model combines previously unseen mixture of input modalities (modality combinations).